infinitymdm/cs5783project/ieee/main.typ

 parameters into the soup if and only if performance would be improved by doing so.
 Since each step requires evaluating the performance of the potential new soup, this recipe takes much more time to run.

+==== TODO: Talk about how we couldn't do greedy soup because we can't sort by loss

 = Limitations and Societal Impact